Palazuelos Variscite Oval Cabochon media thumbnails

 No detectable treatment.
 The green color comes from native iron traces in the phosphate, and the veins are remnants of the original slate and quartz matrix.
 Statement based on lapidary observation; no formal gemological certification.

-What is the difference with the freeform variscite cabochon?
+What is the difference with the variscite freeform cabochon?

-Is it durable enough for a ring?
+Is it resistant enough for a ring?

-Only for occasional use with a full closed bezel setting.
+Only for occasional use with a full bezel setting.
 The 3.5–4.5 Mohs hardness makes the material vulnerable to daily impacts; as a pendant or earring, it holds up perfectly.

 Are there other pieces identical to this one?

-How should it be cared for?
+How is it cared for?

 More about variscite: properties, meaning, and uses.
-See also: all cabochons · handmade pendants · silver earrings.